If you want to hammer your quads and build stronger and bigger thighs using the barbells, this blog is for you.

 - Perform as many squats as you like.

-From walking and running to jumping and squatting, quadriceps are responsible for various activities.
-That is why it is crucial to train your quad muscles frequently.
+From walking and running to jumping and squatting, the quadriceps are responsible for various activities.
+That is why it is crucial to train your quads frequently.

 You can build up your quads through various workouts, including the above exercises: front squat, back squat, forward lunges, landmine squat, and Zercher squat.